wctomb, wctomb_s

 1) Converts a wide character

-to multibyte encoding and stores it (including any shift sequences) in the char array whose first element is pointed to by s
+wc to multibyte encoding and stores it (including any shift sequences) in the char array whose first element is pointed to by s.
+No more than MB_CUR_MAX characters are stored.
+If

-, preceded by any shift sequences necessary to restore the initial shift state.
+wc is the null character, the null byte is written to s, preceded by any shift sequences necessary to restore the initial shift state.
 If

-is a null pointer, this function resets the global conversion state and determines whether shift sequences are used.2) Same as (1), except that the result is returned in the out-parameter
+s is a null pointer, this function resets the global conversion state and determines whether shift sequences are used.2) Same as (1), except that the result is returned in the out-parameter

-and the following errors are detected at runtime and call the currently installed constraint handler function:
+status and the following errors are detected at runtime and call the currently installed constraint handler function:

 -

-is greater than RSIZE_MAX (unlesss
+sszis greater than RSIZE_MAX (unlesssis null) -

-is a null pointer butssz
+sis a null pointer butsszis not zero

 -